ArgentStonecutter/keyboards/inland/mk47/colors/README.md

-# Improved VIAL layout with backlight color display
+# Improved VIAL layout with "hyperscape" backlight color display

+Hyper-space mode:

 ### Holding the Fn key illuminates the keys with a "Function" keycode.